Canadian Healthcare Engineering Society

 6.3.2 The Executive Officers, except for the Immediate Past President shall be elected for a two (2) year term by the Members of the Society.
 No officer may serve more than two consecutive terms in any one office.
 The Immediate Past President shall be appointed by the Board of Directors for a two (2) year term.

-126.96.36.199 To be eligible for the office of President, a member in the Regular, Emeritus, or Lifetime Membership classification must have served as an active Vice President of the Board of Directors for at least one term (2 years), except where his term as Vice President has been shorter due to the death or resignation of the President he succeeds.
+18.104.22.168 To be eligible for the office of President, a member in the Regular Membership classification must have served as the active Vice President of the Board of Directors for at least one term (2 years), except where the term as Vice President has been shorter due to the death or resignation of the President they succeed.

-188.8.131.52 To be eligible for the office of Vice President, a member in the Regular, Emeritus, or Lifetime Membership classification must have served for at least 2 years as an active member on either the Board of Directors, Committee Chair, or Chapter Chair.
+22.214.171.124 To be eligible for the office of Vice President, a member in the Regular Membership classification must have served for at least 2 years as an active member on either the Board of Directors, National Committee Chair, or Chapter Chair.
 The Vice President shall assume the duties of the President at the President’s request and shall assume the position of President at the end of the President’s term of office.

-184.108.40.206 To be eligible for the office of Treasurer, a member in the Regular, Emeritus, or Lifetime Membership classification must have served as an active Chapter or Committee member for at least one term (2 years).
+126.96.36.199 To be eligible for the office of Treasurer, a member in the Regular Membership classification must have served as an active Chapter Board/Committee member or a National Committee member for at least one term (2 years).

-220.127.116.11 To be eligible for the office of Secretary, a member in the Regular, Emeritus, or Lifetime Membership classification must have served as an active Chapter or Committee member for at least one term (2 years).
+188.8.131.52 To be eligible for the office of Secretary, a member in the Regular Membership classification must have served as an active Chapter Board/Committee member or a National Committee member for at least one term (2 years).

 6.3.4 Responsibility of Executive Officers

-22.214.171.124 The Vice President shall be vested with the powers, and perform all the responsibilities of the President in the absence, disability, or refusal to act by the President, together with such other powers and responsibilities, if any, as may from time to time be assigned to him, by the Board of Directors.
+18.104.22.168 The Vice President shall be vested with the powers, and perform all the responsibilities of the President in the absence, disability, or refusal to act by the President, together with such other powers and responsibilities, if any, as may from time to time be assigned to them, by the Board of Directors.

-126.96.36.199 The Secretary shall issue or cause to be issued, notices for all meetings of the Board of Directors and the Society, have charge of the minutes and records of the Society, record and maintain the minutes of the Board of Directors and other meetings of the Society; sign with the President or other signing officers of the Society such instruments requiring his signature, and perform such other duties as the terms of his engagement, or this By-Law calls for, or the Board of Directors may, from time to time, properly require of him.
+22.214.171.124 The Secretary shall issue or cause to be issued, notices for all meetings of the Board of Directors and the Society, have charge of the minutes and records of the Society, record and maintain the minutes of the Board of Directors and other meetings of the Society; sign with the President or other signing officers of the Society such instruments requiring their signature, and perform such other duties as the terms of their engagement, or this By-Law calls for, or the Board of Directors may, from time to time, properly require of them.

-188.8.131.52 The Treasurer shall have the care and custody of all funds and securities of the Society, and shall deposit them in the name of the Society in such bank or banks, or with such depository or depositories, as the Board of Directors may direct.
-He shall, at all reasonable times, exhibit his books and accounts to any member of the executive upon written request at the office of the Society or the place of business of the Treasurer during business hours.
-He shall be responsible for the preparation and show from whom all income has been received, and to whom and for what reason all disbursements have been made.
+126.96.36.199 The Treasurer shall have the care and custody of all funds and securities of the Society, and shall deposit them in the name of the Society in such bank or banks, or with such depository or depositories, as the Board of Directors may direct.
+The Treasurer shall, at all reasonable times, exhibit the books and accounts to any member of the Executive upon written request at the office of the Society or the place of business of the Treasurer during business hours.
+The Treasurer shall be responsible for the preparation and show from whom all income has been received, and to whom and for what reason all disbursements have been made.

-184.108.40.206 No officer, Director or member of the Board of Directors shall receive any remuneration for his/her services.
+188.8.131.52 No officer, Director or member of the Board of Directors shall receive any remuneration for their services.

 6.3.5 Responsibility of the Board of Directors

-22.214.171.124 Reasonable out-of-pocket expenses, when properly substantiated, and at the discretion of the Board of Directors, may be paid to a member of the Board of Directors, or to any other Member who attends Board of Directors meetings or who acts on behalf of the Society away from his usual place of residence.
+18.104.22.168 Reasonable out-of-pocket expenses, when properly substantiated, and at the discretion of the Board of Directors, may be paid to a member of the Board of Directors, or to any other Member who attends Board of Directors meetings or who acts on behalf of the Society away from their usual place of residence.

-184.108.40.206 Certifying of documents issued by the Society and the withdrawal of Society assets from depositories may be carried out by the President and the Secretary, or by any two (2) officers of the Society as authorized by the Board of Directors.
+188.8.131.52 Certifying of documents issued by the Society shall be carried out by the President and the Secretary, or by any two (2) Executive officers of the Society when specifially authorized by the Board of Directors.

 6.4.
 Where there is a vacancy in the Board of Directors for any reason, the remaining members of the Board of Directors, so long as there is a quorum, shall appoint a Member to fill the vacancy.
 The appointee shall hold office for the balance of the unexpired term of the vacating member.